 On the other hand, I'm not sure how much of an impact we can have in our limited time with him if the parents aren't willing to recognize any issues.
-There are obviously many more details to consider, but I'm consumed with making the right decision going forward and I'm wondering if there is someone on your end who is available to talk to."
+There are obviously many more details to consider, but I'm consumed with making the right decision going forward.
+Help?"

-PCA Response by PCA Lead Trainer, Joe Terrasi
+PCA Response by former Lead Trainer, Joe Terrasi

 Thanks for writing with such a challenging question.
 Having worked with children with behavioral challenges in the school setting, I can assure you that your inclination not to give up on the child is a good place to start.
 It may not be the easiest approach to live up to, but it is certainly in the child’s best interest.

 Whether or not you get buy-in from the parents, there are things you can do on your team to help the child.
-With any approach, it is important that you coordinate with all coaches to ensure that your approach to the child’s behavior are consistent.
+With any approach, you must coordinate with all coaches to ensure that your approach to the child’s behavior is consistent.

 It will be helpful to work with the player to set up clear, consistent, and simple expectations for positive things he can do in a practice or a game.
-It is essential that you talk with him at a time when he is emotionally capable of listening and responding without feeling angry or threatened.
-The positive tasks can be simple such as, “we’d like you to help lay out the bats and helmets before practice - that’d be a great help to the team; would you be willing to do that with us?”
+You must talk with him at a time when he is emotionally capable of listening and responding without feeling angry or threatened.
+The positive tasks can be simple such as, “we’d like you to help layout the bats and helmets before practice - that’d be a great help to the team; would you be willing to do that with us?”
 This gives him an easy path to start on the right foot.
 It also gives you a chance to start each practice with him by praising his work and thanking him for being important to the team.
-It’s important that you pick a task he will see as an honor rather than a chore - something he “gets” to do.
+You must pick a task he will see as an honor rather than a chore - something he “gets” to do.

 This can open the door to talking about simple, clear expectations for his behavior.
-At a time that he is feeling good about his role (when he is not currently angry or upset, for instance), you can help him identify specific positive behaviors that are expected.
+When he feels good about his role (when he is not currently angry or upset, for instance), you can help him identify specific positive behaviors that are expected.
 You can also help him understand that there are clear, non-punitive consequences for not doing things as expected.
 In many cases, the child can identify what those consequences can or should be.

 When the child executes a positive action, reinforce that with praise.
 When he struggles, apply the discussed consequence without anger in a matter-of-fact fashion.
 Let your praise and gratitude be louder and more excited than any corrective action.